Westmount places

 A member of the executive committee of the Children’s Memorial Hospital (and) served also as a governor of the Royal Victoria Hospital and McGill University.

-Prime Minister King said: “The death of Mr. G. W. Spinney at the age of 59, constitutes a truly national loss.
-In his passing there has been taken away from us one of Canada’s foremost citizens and financial leaders… Canada will gratefully remember at this time Mr. Spinney’s patriotic services in the war years in connection with the organization of Canada’s First Victory Loan and his chairmanship of the National War Finance Committee…”
+Prime Minister King said, “The death of Mr. G. W. Spinney at the age of 59 constitutes a truly national loss.
+In his passing, we have lost one of Canada’s foremost citizens and financial leaders… Canada will gratefully remember at this time Mr. Spinney’s patriotic services in the war years in connection with the organization of Canada’s First Victory Loan and his chairmanship of the National War Finance Committee…”

 Thomas B. Macaulay – Image: Public domain